Mark Aguirre

+Early life

+Aguirre's mother, Mary, was living in Arkansas when she became pregnant with him at the age of sixteen.
+She moved to Chicago, Illinois, to be with her family who helped to raise Aguirre.
+Aguirre did not meet his father until he was aged six.

+Aguirre was raised in Chicago and played basketball at playgrounds on the city's west side.
+He began his high school playing career at Austin High School in Chicago.
+When his coach was fired, Aguirre transferred to George Westinghouse College Prep where he led the team to the Chicago Public High School League championship during his senior year.

 College career

 While playing at DePaul University, Aguirre averaged 24.5 points over three seasons with the Blue Demons under coach Ray Meyer.
 In 1981, Aguirre was The Sporting News and Helms Foundation College Player of the Year.
 He also was the USBWA College Player of the Year and James Naismith Award winner in 1980, and a two-time member of The Sporting News' All-America first team.
 As a freshman in 1978–1979, he led the Demons to the Final Four, where they lost to Indiana State, led by future Basketball Hall of Famer Larry Bird.

 The Chicago native played alongside Terry Cummings at DePaul, and found himself in the national spotlight during his three years at the university.
 Aguirre averaged 24.0 points as a freshman in 1978–79, and led the Blue Demons to the NCAA Final Four.
 Over the next two seasons he scored 26.8 and 23.0 points per game, respectively, and was named College Player of the Year in 1980–81.